 Static SVG graphics

 Much of the graphical content came from pre-existing reports, so it was a matter of converting dozens of AI and PDF files to SVG, restyling where required.
 Some graphics were enhanced by the addition of some JS interactivity like tooltips and hover effects.
-See here for an example.
+See here for a live example.

 Icons and other details